-The BLM has a variety of land use plans and projects that are intended to address the use, allocation and improvement of the National System of Public Lands.
+The BLM has a variety of land use plans and projects that are intended to address the use, allocation and improvement of the public lands administered by the BLM.
 Organizations and individuals outside of government are often the catalysts for demonstrating effective approaches for achieving good stewardship of these lands and resources.
 Good stewardship may be defined as an ethic that embodies cooperative planning and management of resources by agencies, organizations, communities, and others actively engaged to prevent loss of resources and facilitate their improvement in the interest of long-term sustainability.
 PLF’s Landscape Stewardship Award honors the work done by private citizens who work to advance and sustain community-based stewardship on landscapes that include, in whole or in part, lands administered by BLM.
 The focus on landscapes is intended to be broad in nature versus project oriented volunteer efforts.

 The organizations, groups and individuals typically envisioned for this award are those that took a leadership role to address landscape scale issues.
 A good example would be a coalition of various citizen groups joining together to address issues within a certain landscape to bring about improved stewardship.
 Usually they are individual local citizens or groups comprised of local citizens that are typically all-volunteer without paid staff.

 - The Award

 A citation acknowledging the nature and significance of the awardees’ achievements.

 Candidates for the awards include individuals and organizations that, over the past 1-5 years, have demonstrated sustained outstanding leadership, vision, and purpose in contributing to BLM’s efforts and in motivating other citizens and institutions to work together to more effectively manage whole landscapes, including watersheds and planning or management units upon which people share a common interest.
 The awards are intended to acknowledge collaborative efforts resulting in improved landscape-scale management representing resolution of conflicts and benefitting a wide spectrum of interests.